On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: DALI performance for the Einstein Telescope

 Figure~\ref{fig:error-histograms} depicts these results.
 As can be seen, for all parameters on average the FM overestimates uncertainties by a large degree.
 This agrees with the findings in~\cite{Rodriguez:2013mla}.
 This is especially true for the luminosity distance.
 The DALI performs much better.
 The triplet case produces slightly better estimates than the doublet for parameters like $\eta$ and $\chi_a$.
 Both DALI approximations perform very well for $d_L$, but underestimate most other parameters.
 The discrepancy is larger for the spins and $\psi$, but smaller for the localization parameters.

-For GW cosmology, there are broadly two main ways one can reconstruct the expansion history of the universe.
-The first is the spectral siren method, which relies on features of the GW mass function to infer the redshift of the sources and thus cosmology~\cite{Taylor:2011fs, Wysocki:2018mpo, Farr:2019twy, Mastrogiovanni:2021wsd, Mancarella:2021ecn, Mukherjee:2021rtw,Ezquiaga:2022zkx,Karathanasis:2022rtr}.
-The second relies on cross-correlation with galaxies, either on an individual basis (the line-of-sight dark sirens method)~\cite{DelPozzo:2011vcw, LIGOScientific:2018gmd, PhysRevD.101.122001}, or, as recently-proposed, on the catalog-level (the peak sirens method)~\cite{Ferri:2024amc}.
-Reliable distance estimates are also crucial for forecasts of modified gravity test that rely on possible discrepancies between luminosity and GW distances~\cite{Lombriser:2016zfz, Amendola:2017ovw, Belgacem:2018lbp, Nishizawa:2017nef, Matos:2022uew, Matos:2023jkn}.
+For GW cosmology, besides the straightforward bright siren method, two other ways in which one can reconstruct the expansion history of the universe which are often considered promising.
+The first is the spectral siren method, which relies on features of the GW mass function to infer the redshift of the sources and thus cosmology~\cite{Taylor:2011fs, Farr:2019twy, Mastrogiovanni:2021wsd, Mancarella:2021ecn, Mukherjee:2021rtw,Ezquiaga:2022zkx,Karathanasis:2022rtr}.
+The second relies on cross-correlation with galaxies, either on an individual basis (the line-of-sight dark sirens method)~\cite{DelPozzo:2011vcw, LIGOScientific:2018gmd, PhysRevD.101.122001}, or, as recently proposed, on the catalog-level (the peak sirens method)~\cite{Ferri:2024amc, SantiagodeMatos:2025iyj}.
+Reliable distance estimates are also crucial for forecasts of modified gravity test that rely on possible discrepancies between luminosity and GW distances~\cite{Nishizawa:2017nef, Amendola:2017ovw, Belgacem:2018lbp, Matos:2022uew, Matos:2023jkn}.
 In all cases, the performance depends on how well the GW distance can be inferred, and in the line-of-sight and peak sirens methods, also on a good localization estimation.

-We conclude that for GW cosmology, DALI results in much more realistic marginalized uncertainty estimates than the classic FM with inversions.
+We conclude that for GW cosmology, DALI yields much more realistic marginalized uncertainty estimates than the classic FM with inversions.
 For the MCMC Fisher, the uncertainties have comparable distributions with those of both DALI methods, with the best results alternating depending on the chosen parameter.